 Every once in a while, I reflect on what it means to have practiced yoga for 38 years.
 It’s honestly hard to fathom.
 Time is a pretty elastic concept for me, but if I reflect on how old I was when I started—26!—I can’t help but marvel at the lifelong friend yoga has been for all these years.
 And still, when I contemplate the vastness and depth of all that is yoga, I feel as if I’m a complete novice.

-Last fall, I was invited to participate in teaching two different yoga teacher trainings, one for Avenues Yoga Studio and the other a joint program for the University of Utah and Westminster College.
+Last fall, I often appear as a guest teacher in trainings in my town.
 I’ve been asked by students multiple times over the years if I’d ever thought about teaching a yoga teacher training.
 While I’ve certainly thought about it, the idea is truly daunting to me.
 Even after so many decades of practice I’m not sure I’m ready.
 Teaching teachers is sacred work—and a huge responsibility.